mrpg/4b1w/README.md

 Here, dict-de/dict_de.txt is the dictionary, TRKOEKLNYBAG are the possible characters and 5 is the resulting word length.

+Behold!
+If the possible characters include umlauts (äöüß, etc.) and you are running 4b1w on a UTF-8 platform while your dictionary is using ISO-8859-1 (like the standard dictionary) you have to invoke the program like this:

+> cat dict-de/dict_de.txt | ./4b1w $(echo ÜFSNTÄFLUTEMMR | iconv -t ISO-8859-1) 11 > results.txt

 You can then find your results in the file results.txt.

 That's all!